DOC Sec. Wasko not meeting with Lincoln County group

 NOPE’s lawyer Arvid Swanson says in a Wednesday letter to Aguirre regarding the forum that he “can assure you that there will be a seat at the table for Secretary Wasko, as well as other local officials, including County Board members and legislators.”
 Swanson also says in the letter that if Wasko is not there “I further suspect that her absence will speak much louder than mere words ever could.”

-The prison would be located roughly five miles south of Harrisburg and eight miles northwest of Canton.
-The prison in Lincoln County would replace the majority of the existing prison in Sioux Falls built in 1881; a study and prison officials have said the facility is out-of-state and beyond repair.
+The prison would be located roughly five miles south of Harrisburg and eight miles northwest of Canton; it would replace the majority of the existing prison in Sioux Falls that was built in 1881.
+A study and prison officials have said that the facility is out-of-date and beyond repair.